May 11, 2026

 1. The-following activities do not violate this policy:

-1. Disciplinary procedures conducted in accordance with institutional or TBR policies and guidelines;
+1. Disciplinary procedures conducted in accordance with College or TBR policies and guidelines;

 2. Routine coaching and counseling, including feedback about and correction of work performance;